-It is in the ball-room that society is on its very best behaviour.
-Everything there is regulated according to the strict code of good-breeding, and as any departure from this code becomes a grave offence, it is indispensable that the etiquette of the ball-room should be thoroughly mastered.
+It is in the ball-room that society is on its best behavior.
+Every thing there is regulated according to the strictest code of good-breeding, and as any departure from this code becomes a grave offense, it is indispensable that the etiquette of the ball-room should be thoroughly mastered.

-This etiquette has a wide scope, and embraces everything relating to giving, attending, and returning balls.
-It dictates the forms of invitation and the terms in which they are to be accepted; the appointments of the ball-room; the toilets proper to it; the demeanour of those assembled, and the manner in which the implied amusement, that of dancing, shall be conducted.
+This etiquette dictates the forms of invitation and the terms in which they are to be accepted; the appointments of the ball-room; the toilets proper to it; the demeanor of those assembled, and the manner in which the implied amusement, that of dancing, shall be conducted.